Fixed point theorems for groups acting on non-positively curved manifolds: subspace arrangements and fixed point property

 \begin {proof} [Proof of Theorem \ref {main result}.]
 Suppose that $\ga$ is an isometric $\gC$ action.
 For fixed $1 \leq i \ne j \leq 3$, denote the abelian subgroup (isomorphic to the additive group of $R$),

 Then $H_{i,j}$ is an abelian group whose elements are of finite order, hence the restriction of $\ga$ to $H_{i,j}$ fixes a point $x \in X$.
 Suppose then that $x \in X$ is fixed by $H_{i,j}$.
 Since the action is by isometries, the image of a point $y$ is determined by the image of the geodesic segment $[x,y]$.
-The latter is determined by a finite dimension orthogonal representation on $T_x$ which we denote by $\rho_{i,j}$.
+The action is therefore fully determined by the images of geodesic rays issuing from $x$.
+Thus the study of isometric actions with fixed point is reduced to the study of the induced finite dimensional orthogonal representations on $T_x$.
+Let $\rho_{i,j}$ denote the finite dimensional orthogonal representation induced by the restriction of $\ga$ to $H_{i,j}$.
 Then $\rho_{i,j}$ is a direct sum of one dimensional representations.
 Write: